Pasifika artists to chart future

 - innovation and entrepreneurship.

-Creative New Zealand acknowledges the support of its partners Te Papa, Massey University College of Creative Arts, and Pacific Business Trust.
+Creative New Zealand acknowledges the support of its partners the New Zealand Film Commission, Te Papa, Massey University College of Creative Arts, and Pacific Business Trust.
 There is no cost for Pasifika artists to attend the summit.
 The number of participants is limited to 150 due to space and logistics constraints.

 For more information and to register your interest contact Erolia Ifopo : firstname.lastname@example.org or 0800 273 284 by Friday 16th February.